webpack/webpack.js.org/src/content/configuration/optimization.md

 ## `optimization.removeAvailableModules`

-`bool`
+`bool: false`

 Tells webpack to detect and remove modules from chunks when these modules are already included in all parents.
-Setting `optimization.removeAvailableModules` to `false` will disable this optimization.
-Disabled by default for [mode](/configuration/mode/) `development` and enabled for [mode](/configuration/mode/) `production`.
+Setting `optimization.removeAvailableModules` to `true` will enable this optimization.
+Enabled by default in [`production` mode](/configuration/mode/).

 __webpack.config.js__